jfypk/genesis-questions/README.md

 # Solutions for Genesis Questions

 ## Problem 1
 The English word “COINS” is very interesting because one letter at a time can successively be removed (from the beginning, middle, or end), and each word along the way is a valid English word—viz., COINS → COIN → CON → ON → O. Find the longest word with this property.
-Use an official Scrabble⃝R “SOWPODS” dictionary available at https://github.com/ jesstess/Scrabble/blob/master/scrabble/sowpods.txt, and augment it to include the three one-letter words ‘A,’ ‘I,’ and ‘O.’ Provide whatever computer code, algorithm, or technique you used to arrive at your solution.
+Use an official Scrabble “SOWPODS” dictionary available at https://github.com/ jesstess/Scrabble/blob/master/scrabble/sowpods.txt, and augment it to include the three one-letter words ‘A,’ ‘I,’ and ‘O.’ Provide whatever computer code, algorithm, or technique you used to arrive at your solution.
 Extra Credit: For a dictionary of N words with average length k, what’s the asymptotic computational complexity of your approach (using the canonical “big O” notation)?

 **Solution: CHOREGUSES, 10 letters**